Aid4Mail is the best MSG to PDF converter software on the market. Compared to competing tools:

 If you’d like to buy an Aid4Mail license, please visit the online store.

-Or if you’d like to Aid4Mail first before purchasing, download a free trial and run your own tests bulk converting MSG to PDF.
+Or if you’d like to try Aid4Mail before purchasing, download a free trial and run your own tests to convert MSG emails to PDF.
 We want you to have full confidence in Aid4Mail!